Skip to main content

 1. Set the source asset type to Application

-2. Enter the relation name Enables
+2. Enter the relationship name Enables

 3. Set the target asset type to Process